Brandon Lowe Player Props: Rays vs. White Sox

-On Thursday, Brandon Lowe (.220 on-base percentage in past 10 games, 121 points below season-long percentage) and the Tampa Bay Rays face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 7:10 PM ET.
+Brandon Lowe -- with an on-base percentage of .286 in his past 10 games, 82 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Chicago White Sox, with Lucas Giolito on the mound, on April 28 at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Astros.
+In his most recent game, he racked up two extra-base hits (3-for-4 with a triple, a home run and three RBI) against the White Sox.

 Brandon Lowe Game Info & Props vs. the White Sox